esabo/CodingTheory/docs/src/Tutorials/Quantum Codes.md

          chi(0) 0 0 1 1 1 0 1 0
          chi(0) 0 0 0 0 0 0 1 1
 ```
 Matrices are required to be written in symplectic form.
 (A pervious version of this library supported stabilizer codes in quadratic form but the use of extension fields severely limited the practical size of the codes able to be represented.)
 Errors are thrown for inputs which are not in a possible symplectic form.
 The inputs must also be symplectic orthogonal.
-One can use ``symplecticinnerproduct`` to check two vectors but ``aresymplecticorthogonal`` is a more efficient implementation for checking collections of vectors.
+One can use ``symplectic_inner_product`` to check two vectors but ``are_symplectic_orthogonal`` is a more efficient implementation for checking collections of vectors.
 ```
-julia> aresymplecticorthogonal(stabs, stabs)
+julia> are_symplectic_orthogonal(stabs, stabs)
 true
 ```
 As with classical codes, the ``GF(p)`` constructor is strongly preferred over ``GF(p, 1, :α)``.
 Over complete matrices are allowed and the code parameters will be correctly computed.